johandb/data-generator/README.md

 DataGenerator r = new DataGenerator.DataGeneratorBuilder().build();<br>
 Company company = r.random(Company.class);

-If you want to exclude fields do it like this DataGenerator generator = new DataGenerator.DataGeneratorBuilder().withExcludeField("name", "dateBirth").build();
+If you want to exclude fields do it like this<br>
+DataGenerator generator = new DataGenerator.DataGeneratorBuilder().withExcludeField("name", "dateBirth").build();